conneroisu/cpre281-finalproj/README.md

 - **WB (Write Back):** The result from the ALU is written back to the destination register rd.

 #### Operation Breakdown:

+The following provides a detailed breakdown of the operation of the `ADDU` instruction in a MIPS processor, focusing on the key stages of the processor pipeline.

+The `ADDU` instruction in MIPS is an unsigned addition operation that does not raise exceptions on overflow.
+Here's a detailed breakdown of how the `ADDU` instruction is executed across the various stages of the processor pipeline.

 ##### IF (Instruction Fetch)